0bishop/rusty-stealer/README.md

 # Rusty Stealer 🚀
 - *a blazing fast Discord Token Grabber & Stealer, no popo made with python*

-- if not working, discord: llvm.
+- if not working, discord: nnvm

 ## Build :
 ```bash